OrenBen-Meir/DeathMD/README.md

     pip install -r requirements.txt

-## .env
+## Environment variables
-You will need a .env file to store your mysql/mariadb database name, user, and password.
+You will need a **.env** file to store your mysql/mariadb database name, user, and password.
+That .env file needs to be in the DeathMD directory.

 In our .env template, anything in quotes describes the content of our environment variable.
 Otherwise it is